GoogleChrome/developer.chrome.com/site/en/docs/crux/api/index.md

 ### Dimensions

-Dimensions identify a specific group of data that a record is being aggregated against, e.g. a form factor of Mobile indicates that the record contains information about loads that took place on a mobile device.
+Dimensions identify a specific group of data that a record is being aggregated against, for example a form factor of Mobile indicates that the record contains information about loads that took place on a mobile device.
 Each dimension will have a certain number of values, and implicitly the lack of specifying that dimension will mean that the dimension is aggregated over all values.
 For example, specifying no form factor indicates that record contains information about loads that took place on any form factor.

 #### Form Factor

 The device class that the end-user used to navigate to the page.
-This is a general class of device split into `Phone`, `Tablet`, and `Desktop`.
-The `formFactor`
+This is a general class of device split into `PHONE`, `TABLET`, and `DESKTOP`.

+#### Effective Connection Type

+[Effective Connection Type](/docs/crux/methodology/#ect-dimension) is the estimated connection quality of the device when navigating to the page.
+This is a general class split into `offline`, `slow-2G`, `2G`, `3G` and `4G`.

 ### Metric

-See [metrics](../methodology/#metrics) for more info about the kinds of metrics included in the CrUX dataset.
+See [metrics](/docs/crux/methodology/#metrics) for more info about the kinds of metrics included in the CrUX dataset.

 Metrics are expressed in a histogram, which represents the percent of users that experienced a metric with that value proportionally to all.

-A simple three bin histogram for metric "ExampleMetric" looks like this.
+A simple three bin histogram for an example metric looks like this:

 ```json
 {